How Much Astigmatism Do I Have?

 The right eye (OD) has a steep curvature of 44.25 Diopters at 85 degrees and a flat curvature of 42.25 Diopters at 175 degrees.
 The left eye (OS) has a steep curvature of 44.00 Diopters at 010 degrees and a flat curvature of 43.00 Diopters at 100 degrees.

 Below is a schematic drawing of these astigmatic values.
 This is drawn as if you are looking at yourself in the mirror, so you will notice that right and left are reversed.
 This is done because most technical drawings in ophthalmology are drawn from the observer's (doctor's) point of view.
 It's like you are looking at yourself in the mirror.
 The thick line represents the steepest corneal curvature, and the thin line represents the least steep corneal curvature.

 To obtain the actual astigmatic value, subtract the smaller flat value from the larger steep value.
 In the example above:

 OD 44.25 - 42.25 = 2.00Diopters @ 085 degrees

 OS 44.00 - 43.00 = 1.00 Diopters @ 010 degrees

 This is drawn schematically below:

 Next, we will step into your perspective.
 You will notice that right and left are now from your point of view.
+You are no longer looking in the mirror; now you are looking out of your own eyes.
 The images below approximate how things would look to you without glasses if you had the levels of astigmatism described above.